domarquez/cotizapruqes/replit.md

 - Images now use local URL format `/public/{filename}` instead of Google Storage URLs
 - Gallery management system with image upload and deletion
 - All website text content fully editable through Admin panel organized by semantic sections

+**October 27, 2025 - Migration to Local Filesystem Storage:**
+- Migrated from Replit Object Storage (Google Cloud) to local filesystem storage for Railway compatibility
+- Created `/api/upload-image` endpoint using multer middleware to handle file uploads
+- Images saved to `public/uploads/` directory and served via Express static middleware at `/uploads/` path
+- Updated `ObjectUploader` component to use FormData POST requests instead of signed URL uploads
+- Removed `onGetUploadParameters` prop requirement from ObjectUploader interface
+- All 5 ObjectUploader instances in Admin panel updated to new simplified API
+- Added `public/uploads/*` to .gitignore to exclude uploaded images from version control
+- Image URLs now use simple format: `/uploads/{filename}` instead of Google Storage URLs